School uniforms in England: Sociology of school uniform

 He had first consulted the parents by letter and in a meeting, The change was rolled out starting with Key Stage 3.
 The school then bought one set of the uniform for each child, and offered a future subsidy of 75% to the poorer families through the Learning Support Fund: this addressed concern about affordability.

 Politics of school uniform

 Every time a school is converted into an academy, the trust will often in a rebranding exercise that involves a change in school uniform.
 The uniforms become more formal.

-Uniform is not always popular, especially with students and an inflexible approach can lead to protests.
-In 2017 during a heat wave, boys at the Isca Academy wore skirts in protest at not being allowed to wear shorts.
+Uniform is not always popular with students, especially as an inflexible approach can lead to protests.
+In 2017 during a heat wave, boys at the Isca Academy wore skirts in protest of not being allowed to wear shorts.
+School skirt length checks by male members of staff at Rainford High School in Merseyside provoked criticism from students and parents, and were a contributing factor to the 2023 United Kingdom pupil protests.

 Cost of school uniforms

 Some parents have been turning off the heat in their buildings, or going into debt to afford uniforms.

 A study in 2007 found that secondary schools were more likely than primary schools to define compulsory items of clothing.